 March 29, 2022 at 12:00-1:15 PM PT

-To achieve net-zero, we need to decarbonize what’s already here: our built environment.
-Fully 12 percent of Canada’s emissions come from existing buildings—residential, commercial and community.
-We see municipalities making the most of available tools to retrofit everything from firehalls and libraries to community centres and seniors housing.
-But this can be a complex, expensive endeavor, especially at the scale required to reach net-zero.
-Don’t miss this session as municipal leaders explore opportunities to scale up building retrofits across Canada.
+To achieve net zero, we need to decarbonize what’s already here: our built environment.
+Fully 12% of Canada’s emissions come from existing buildings—residential, commercial and community.
+We see municipalities and private property owners making the most of available tools to retrofit everything from libraries, community centres, seniors housing and single-family homes.
+But this can be a complex, expensive endeavor, especially at the scale required to reach net zero.
+Don’t miss this in person lunch and hybrid-learn session as municipal leaders explore opportunities to scale up building retrofits across Canada.

 Advancing Community-Scale Energy Systems